vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

 * Pause reminder for strength exercises and hand gripper exercises:
   Two days prior to the vaccine appointment

+  Rationale: the vaccine is injected intramuscularly (in the muscle), generally in the arm muscle.
+Generally, strength exercises and hand gripper exercises cause wear and tear of the muscles and the recovery from this wear and tear can take 1-2 days.
+This is By pausing strength exercises for two days prior to the vaccine, I increase the chances that my arm muscles are fully recovered at the time of the vaccine.

 * Resume reminder for hand gripper exercise in the non-vaccine arm:
   Four days after the vaccine appointment

+  Rationale: the vaccine is administrated intramuscularly in the arm muscle, which can create a stress not just on the muscle in that arm, but for muscles in the neck area that serves both arms.
+Tensing the other arm can interact with that stress and cause more pain, so it's safest to pause anything that will unnecessarily tense that other arm.

 * Resume reminder for hand gripper exercise in the vaccine arm: Seven days after the vaccine appointment